apache/incubator-s2graph/README.md

 You can also delete edges.

-> **Note that if the timestamp in a delete request is larger (later) than the actual timestamp of the edge, the delete request will be ignored.**
+> **Note that if the timestamp in a delete request is smaller (before) than the actual timestamp of the edge, the delete request will be ignored.**

 The following is an example deleting edges.